-The Exam consists of: written, practical(15th week) and theoretical parts.
-The practical exam is same as above.
-During the theoretical exam 3 titles are to be worked out (one from the material of the 1st semester, one from the material of the 2nd semester, and one dentistry topic).
-One photo about a slide (with different magnifications) has to be described and diagnosed (from the whole year - dentistry slides included).
-At least a (2) level of gross pathological examination and recognition of the histopathological alteration achieved in the course of a previous unsuccessful examination are acceptable without repeating for the next (B or C chance) examination.
+The Exam consists of: written, practical and theoretical parts.
+The written and practical exams are the same as above.
+During the theoretical exam 3 titles are to be worked out (one from the material of the 1st semester, and two from the material of the 2nd semester).
+One photo about a slide (with different magnifications) has to be described and diagnosed (from the whole year).
+At least a (2) level of gross pathological examination and recognition of the histopathological alteration achieved in the course of a previous unsuccessful examination is acceptable without repeating for the next (B or C chance) examination.